bluesky-social/indigo/cmd/tap/README.md

 ## Collection Filtering

 After narrowing down the network to a subset of repos, Tap can further filter records down to a specified set of collections.
 Filters apply to record events only.
-User events are always delivered for tracked repos.
+Identity events are always delivered for tracked repos.

 If you are interested syncing all of a single record type, it is important to specify that collection as both the signal collection and the filter collection.
 For example: `TAP_SIGNAL_COLLECTION=com.example.nsid TAP_COLLECTION_FILTERS=com.example.nsid`